Dropshipping allows you to sell products online without having to own or manage inventory.

 - Limited Liability Company (LLC): An LLC is a hybrid between a C-corporation and a partnership.
 LLCs are legally separate from their owners and limit personal liability.

 Once you submit your registration requirements, the government will review your information and decide whether to approve your business.
 This process can take days to months, depending on the state you incorporate in and whether you opt to pay an extra fee for rush processing.
-For more information on how to set up a U.S. entity, read our guide.
+Learn more on how to set up a U.S. ecommerce business.

 Step 4: Find a supplier